Constrained deformations of positive scalar curvature metrics: Proof of Theorem

 \subsection{Conclusions: path-connectedness theorems}

 We will now exploit the equivariant isotopy obtained above to complete the proof of Theorem \ref{thm:B}.
+Given $X^3$ as in that statement, we let $\mathcal{O}$ be the associated subset of model metrics.
+We start with two remarks.
+First, observe that if $X$ can be written as a connected sum of pieces as in the statement of Theorem \ref{thm:A} in two different ways, i.~e. if one has an orientation-preserving diffeomorphism

+then in fact $k=\ell$ and, possibly by re-labeling the summands, there are orientation-preserving diffeomorphisms $X_i\simeq X'_i$ for $i=1,2,\ldots k$.
+This assertion follows as a special case of the uniqueness of prime decomposition for compact manifolds with boundary as given in Theorem 3.21 of \cite{Hem04}.
+Such a conclusion is, in our special setting (cf. Theorem \ref{thm:A}), intuitively clear since one can first look at the boundary components (thereby obtaining, for any $\g \geq 0$, a bijective correspondence between the set of handlebodies of genus $\g$ appearing on either side of \eqref{eq:CompDiffType}), then compare e.~g. the fundamental groups of the left-hand side and of the right-hand side to show that there is the same number of handles ($S^2\times S^1$), and finally conclude that there must be the same spherical space forms.
+In any event, at that stage a classical theorem by de Rham \cite{deR50} ensures that $X_i$ is actually isometric to $X'_i$ whenever $X_i$ is a spherical space form.

+This first remark being given, we then note that, as a result of the way we constructed the model metrics in Subsection \ref{subs:ModelMet} (and also keeping in mind Remark \ref{rem:Ordering} therein), for any given $X$ the set of necks (or: handles) of any given type (type $C$, type $D$, type $T$, type $CT$) for model metrics on $DX$ is uniquely determined by the diffeomorphism type of $X$.
+For instance, the number of necks of type $CT$ (which, by the way, are the only iterated necks that appear in the model metrics) equals the number of \emph{strictly positive} genus handlebodies of $X$ minus one, and similar simple criteria exist for the other types of necks.

-Given $X^3$ as in that statement, we let $\mathcal{O}$ the associated subset of model metrics \emph{restricted to $X$} (i.~e. with slight abuse of language we are consider the `upper half' of a model manifold $M=DX$).
-Notice that, since we can move basepoints, rotate the defining orthonormal bases and change the parameters that appear in the Gromov-Lawson construction, it is easily checked that (for any fixed $X$) the quotient $\mathcal{O}_{\mathcal{D}}:=\mathcal{O}/\mathcal{D}$ is path-connected.
+Therefore, once we fix the background manifold $X$ any two model metrics on $M=DX$ will only differ by the data that appear in the Gromov-Lawson connected sum constructions, specifically by the basepoints and the definining orthonormal bases of all summands.
+Hence, appealing to Lemma \ref{lemma.equivariant.GL.construction} and emplyoing, for notational convenience, the letter $\mathcal{O}$ to refer to the subset of model metrics \emph{restricted to $X$} (i.~e. with slight abuse of language we are consider the `upper half' of a model manifold $M=DX$) we conclude in particular that, for any fixed $X$, the quotient $\mathcal{O}_{\mathcal{D}}:=\mathcal{O}/\mathcal{D}$ is path-connected.